Brunner-neutrino-lab/Lab_Environmental_Monitor/Assembly_Guide.md

 * **Typical_Particle_Size_um:** The typical particle size (TPS) gives an indication on the average particle diameter in the sample aerosol in um.
 Such output correlates with the weighted average of the number concentration bins measured with a TSI 3330 optical particle sizer.
 Consequently, lighter aerosols will have smaller TPS values than heavier aerosols.

 # Physical Design
 Once all the components have been acquired (Raspberry Pi and sensors), a case has been designed to package everything together.
-The case is 3d printed and the ''SolidWorks'' design files can be found in this [https://workbench.grabcad.com/workbench/projects/gcHzfLMLa-HXbQJv8QlMMii0fpi4dDAn0PsYPM48OZWLoZ#/folder/10605921 GrabCAD project].
+The case is 3d printed and the **SolidWorks** design files can be found on [thingiverse](https://www.thingiverse.com/).
 At the moment, we are using the **Top_Fan_configuration** design, where the fan lies above the Raspberry Pi to cool it off.
 In that folder, the **3D print** folder contains all the parts that have to be printed (lid, main body, fan bracket, bottom case).

 ## Assembly Instructions (Top Fan Configuration)